 It has been noted that the light source falls in this work from the right, which is unusual in Caravaggio’s oeuvre.
 This detail has led to the suggestion that the painting was designed for a specific location, to which the artist adapted the composition, as in other paintings.

 The female model used for the saint has been compared to the one in two other paintings of this period.
-They are The Conversion of the Magdalen in the Detroit Institute of Arts, and a female portrait that was in the Kaiser-Friedrich-Museum in Berlin (lost in World War II but known through photographs).
+They are Martha and Mary Magdalene in the Detroit Institute of Arts, and a female portrait that was in the Kaiser-Friedrich-Museum in Berlin (lost in World War II but known through photographs).
 Two suggestions have been made regarding the real identity of this female model: Caterina Campani, wife of the architect Onorio Longhi, a hypothesis rejected in the present day, and Fillide Melandroni, a courtesan who moved in circles close to Caravaggio.
 There is a copy of this canvas in the Museo Nacional del Prado (on deposit with the church of San Jerónimo el Real, Madrid).